-Five facts you didn’t know about Cherokee
+Five facts you didn’t know about Cherokee:

 - A monolingual Cherokee farmer named Sequoyah invented the Cherokee writing system, or “syllabary,” in 1821 – before that, it was a spoken language only.
 Although his work soon became fundamental to the Cherokee culture, Sequoyah was actually illiterate when he first created the system.

-Three important characteristics of Cherokee
+Three important characteristics of the Cherokee language:

 Cherokee has six tones (high, low, rising, falling, highfall, and lowfall) that are still important to understand, but are used more strictly by elderly speakers of the language.
 Younger generations these days are simplifying the tone system – perhaps to make the language easier to grasp for new speakers.

 This means that many different morphemes can be linked together to form one word.
 Morphemes are parts of words that have their own meanings, but may not be able to stand alone.
 For example, the Cherokee word datsigowhtisgv'i means, “I was seeing something facing me”.
 The different word parts are da- (something facing the speaker), tsi- (first person conjugation), gowhti (to see), -sg- (ongoing action), and v’I (past tense).
-Yikes!

 It uses a syllabary